mattanmr/xbar_plugins/README.md

-# Dexcom Glucose Reader for xbar
+# Dexcom Glucose Reader for macOS menu bar

 This plugin displays your Dexcom glucose readings directly in your macOS menu bar using [xbar](https://xbarapp.com/).